10 fun things to do in Astoria will lead you through town, take you for a trolley ride, and refresh you when you need to take a break.

 Visit Astoria’s Goonies Sites

-Two must-see museums were actually featured in the cult movie, Goonies.
+Two must-see museums were featured in the cult movie, Goonies.
 The first is behind the Clatsop County Courthouse.
-The old 1914 county jail was featured in the jailbreak and chase scene in Goonies.
+The old 1914 county jail was featured in Goonies’s jailbreak and chase scene.
 In fact, right out in front, is parked the black Jeep Cherokee complete with fake bullet holes that was used in the movie.
 The jail is now the Oregon Film Museum, featuring films shot in Oregon as well as TV shows with Oregon scenes.
 Admission to the museum is $6 for adults and includes a bar-coded set pass.
 Scan the bar and you can video yourself in three film settings, from Twilight, Goonies, and The Shining.